-As drought conditions have worsened across the state, we recognize our customers have concerns and questions about water conservation and various restrictions and limitations.
+As California has experienced extreme weather patterns over the past year – from severe drought conditions to higher-than-average rainfall – we recognize our customers have concerns and questions about water conservation and various restrictions.
 Here are the answers to some commonly asked questions.
 Cal Water is here to help, so if you still have questions, please contact your district and a customer service representative will be happy to speak with you.

 Frequently Asked Questions

-California's drought is worsening, and it’s important that all customers reduce their water use to ensure there is enough water for everyday and emergency needs, especially as droughts get longer and more severe.
+While California has received significant rainfall in 2023 so far, the state has frequently endured drought conditions over the years.
+It’s important that all customers use water wisely to ensure there is enough water for everyday and emergency needs, especially as drought periods get more frequent, longer, and more severe.

 There are penalties in place for violating water-use restrictions.
 The first water waste violation will result in a warning and may include the installation of a real-time water measurement device on the water meter.
 The second and third violations may result in $50 and $100 fines, respectively.
 After four violations or an egregious violation, a flow-restricting device may be installed.

 While our crews often spot water-use violations, many often go unnoticed.
 Through our online water waste report form, we ask for photos or other key details to help determine whether a violation has indeed occurred.
 We will then investigate the issue and conduct any follow-up needed.

 It is our preference to avoid moving to stricter levels of the WSCP by engaging with and informing customers about conserving water voluntarily.
 Our customers have done a great job stepping up and saving water when needed, and we are hopeful that our customers will respond to the need to reduce water use again.